IFMlab/ChemFlow_py/tutorial.md

 Extract `actives_final.mol2.gz` and `decoys_final.mol2.gz`

-The file we are going to use are:
+The files we are going to use are:

 | File                  | Description                                                    |
 |-----------------------|----------------------------------------------------------------|